Tiffany Lamp – Nasturtium Shade with Mosaic Turtleback Tile Base

 Clara Driscoll (1861 – 1944) was head of the Tiffany Studios Women’s Glass Cutting Department, known as the “Tiffany Girls” in New York City.
 Using patterns created from the original designs, these women selected and cut the glass to be used in the beautiful lamps.
 Driscoll designed more than thirty Tiffany lamps produced by Tiffany Studios, yet almost nothing was known about Driscoll until recently.
 It is now believed that Clara Driscoll and the “Tiffany Girls” created many of the Tiffany lamps initially attributed to Louis Comfort Tiffany and his staff of male designers.

 Tiffany & Co.

-Today Tiffany & Co. is an American jewellery and speciality retailer, headquartered in New York City.
-It was first founded by Charles Lewis Tiffany together with partners in 1837 in Connecticut, as a stationary and fancy goods emporium.
-In 1853, Charles Tiffany took control and established the firm’s emphasis on jewellery and shortened the name to Tiffany & Company.
+Today Tiffany & Co. is an American jewelry and specialty retailer headquartered in New York City.
+It was first founded by Charles Lewis Tiffany, together with partners in 1837 in Connecticut, as a stationery and fancy goods emporium.
+In 1853, Charles Tiffany took control and established the firm’s emphasis on jewelry and shortened the name to Tiffany & Company.
 Unlike other stores at the time in the 1830s, Tiffany marked the prices on its goods to reduce haggling over prices.
 Also, Tiffany only accepted cash payments and did not allow purchases on credit, which was against the norm at the time.
 Today Tiffany & Co is a public company on the New York Stock Exchange.